 The Wisconsin Law Review is a student-run journal of legal analysis and commentary that is used by professors, judges, practitioners, and others researching contemporary legal topics.
 The Wisconsin Law Review, which is published six times each year, includes professional and student articles, with content spanning local, state, national, and international topics.
-In addition to publishing the print journal, the Wisconsin Law Review publishes the Wisconsin Law Review Online and sponsors an annual symposium at which leading scholars debate a significant issue in contemporary law.
+In addition to publishing the print journal, the Wisconsin Law Review publishes the Wisconsin Law Review Forward and sponsors an annual symposium at which leading scholars debate a significant issue in contemporary law.

 More information regarding the history of the Wisconsin Law Review is available in two articles prepared on our 75th anniversary: John S. Skilton, Turning the Pages, 1995 Wis.
 L. Rev. 1461, and Michael H. Wussow, A Law Review for Wisconsin, 1995 Wis.
 L. Rev. 1475.